 To excel in medical transcription, you'll need to significantly boost your typing speed, aiming for at least 60 words per minute.
 This proficiency is not just about speed; accuracy is paramount.
 Your ability to transcribe quickly and without error directly impacts the quality of patient care, as these records are vital for diagnoses and treatment plans.

-See also 5 Top Online Jobs for Students Working From Home
+See also 10 Top Online Jobs in the EU for Remote Work Enthusiasts

 Beyond typing, a deep understanding of medical terminology is essential.
 Familiarize yourself with the language of medicine, including anatomy, pharmacology, and various medical specialties.
 This knowledge ensures you accurately capture the nuances of each transcript, which is crucial for patient safety and effective healthcare delivery.